R10.0 Release Notes

 If Helm is used within Container-backed Remote CLIs and Clients:

-• You will NOT see any helm installs from StarlingX Platform’s system Armada applications.
+• You will NOT see any helm installs from StarlingX Platform’s system FluxCD applications.

-Workaround: Do not directly use Helm to manage StarlingX Platform’s system Armada applications.
+Workaround: Do not directly use Helm to manage StarlingX Platform’s system FluxCD applications.
 Manage these applications using system application commands.

 • You will NOT see any helm installs from end user applications, installed using Helm on the controller’s local CLI.